nerves-project/ring_logger/README.md

 14:04:52.516 [info]  hello
 ```

-This probably isn't too exciting until you see that it works on remote shells as
-well (the `:console` logger doesn't do this).

-Say you prefer polling for log messages rather than having them print over your
+If you prefer polling for log messages rather than having them print when they
-console at random times.
+show up.
 If you're still attached, then `detach` and `next`:

 ```elixir
 iex> RingLogger.detach